nathanfx330/redleaf/README.md

 It uses SpaCy for Named Entity Recognition (NER) and stores all data in an embedded SQLite database, making the entire system easy to move and manage.

+V 0.8!
+It's functional, but there are a few hiccups I'm ironing out.
+FYI

 ## Key Features

 *   **Multi-Format Support:** Processes `.pdf`, `.html` and `.txt` files.